I Know It's Fiction. Shut Up.

 I think the sun will shine on those yet-to-be-named characters again.
 Especially (please, Kevin!) on the brothers who never got their goodbye.

 If Marvel believes in emotional symmetry, Thor and Loki, older and changed, will stand together again, but bound by more than fate.
-A therapeutic session within a CGI-generated spectacle.
+A therapeutic session within a fantastical CGI-generated performance.

 [4] Not unlike most of my family gatherings, except with better costumes and slightly less yelling.